grafeas/voucher/server/README.md

 Run all of the enabled tests on the image referred to by the passed input.

+Depending on the server's configuration, your client may need to use Basic Authentication to access this call.

 This call accepts a JSON encoded object with the following fields:

 | Field       | Comment                                                                                     |